-The Sun revolves once a year around Earth, traveling at 107,226 km/h (a speed attributed to Earth’s orbit in the Copernican model) while Mars, its binary companion, revolves once every two solar years around the Sun and Earth both.
-In the TYCHOS, Earth’s celestial equator is naturally considered to be our (0°) horizontal plane of reference.
-Earth’s axis is not tilted at 23.3° as currently believed, since this assumption conflicts with observation (but more on that soon).
+The Sun revolves once a year around Earth, traveling at 107,226 km/h (the orbital speed attributed to Earth in the Copernican model) while Mars, its binary companion, revolves once every two solar years around the Sun and Earth both.
+In the TYCHOS, Earth is inclined at about 23° in relation to its orbital plane – yet (unlike current theory) its Northern hemisphere remains tilted at all times ‘outwards’, i.e. towards the external circuit of the Sun.

-There is no need for Earth’s “wobble around its polar axis”.
+There is no need for Earth’s “wobble around its polar axis” (as of Copernican theory).
 Nor do we hurtle around space at hypersonic speeds.
-Earth only rotates once every 24 hours while it slowly gets tugged around at 1.6 km/h (or about 1 mph) along its own clockwise path.
+Earth only rotates once every 24 hours while it slowly gets tugged around at 1.6 km/h (about 1 mph) along its own clockwise path.
 It completes one revolution around its “PVP orbit” every 25344 years (a period also known as “The Great Year”).
-This “PVP” orbit (“Polaris-Vega-Polaris”) and Earth’s snail-paced orbital motion, will of course be thoroughly illustrated further on, as they constitute the core postulations upon which the TYCHOS model is founded.
+The “PVP” orbit (“Polaris-Vega-Polaris”) and Earth’s snail-paced orbital motion will of course be thoroughly illustrated further on, as they constitute the core postulations upon which the TYCHOS model is founded.

 Oddly enough, Tycho Brahe apparently believed to his last day that Earth was totally stationary, did not rotate around its axis and that the stars all revolved around it in unison.
 One can only wonder how Tycho reconciled this belief with, for instance, the observed periodical retrograde motions of our surrounding moons and planets.
 Eventually however (in 1622), Tycho’s trusty assistant Longomontanus (in his Astronomia Danica, regarded as “Tycho’s testament”) allowed for Earth’s daily rotation around its axis in what became known as the “semi-Tychonic” system.
 The observational accuracy of Longomontanus’ refined system has, to this day, never been surpassed: